-NETWORK believes that taxes are crucial to our success as a nation because they are the way our nation raises reasonable revenue for responsible programs.
-Any tax policy change should reduce the income gap, especially the racial and gender wealth gaps.
+Taxes are crucial to our nation’s well-being because they raise the reasonable revenue needed to pay for responsible programs.
+Any tax policy change should reduce the income gap, as well as the racial and gender wealth gaps.

-Catholic Social Justice teaches us that every person belongs to a single and interconnected human family.
-When making individual and collective decisions, we have a responsibility to consider the good of the whole community over the interests of the few.
+Catholic Social Justice teaches that every person belongs to a single and interconnected human family.
+We are called to invest in our shared society to meet the needs of all, especially those at the economic margins.
+When making individual and group decisions, we have a responsibility to consider the good of the community over the interests of the few.
 As Pope Francis said, “Working for a just distribution of the fruits of the earth and human labor is not mere philanthropy.
-It is a moral obligation.”
-Tax expenditures, like other spending programs, should be focused on strengthening the social fabric of our society and creating strong communities.
-We must prioritize reasonable revenue for responsible programs.
-This means strengthening entitlements, funding safety net programs, increasing access to healthcare, and public infrastructure rather than excessive and ineffective military spending.
-We must also ensure that everyone who benefits from the fruits of taxpayer-funded infrastructure pays their fair share rather than indulge in loopholes that perpetuate self-interest.
+It is a moral obligation.”1

 NETWORK Advocates for Federal Policies That:

 Taxes are our contribution to a flourishing society.
-Revenues raised through our tax system should be enough to pay for the public needs of society, and set us on a sustainable path to economic growth and stability.
-Neither poverty nor ever-growing debt are healthy for our nation, and a just tax system addresses both through reasonable taxes.
+Revenue raised through our tax system should be enough to pay for the public needs of society, and set us on a sustainable path to economic growth and stability.
+Neither families experiencing poverty nor ever-growing debt are healthy for our nation, and a just tax system addresses both through reasonable taxes.

-Each of us has a role to play in fostering the common good and each corporation and individual does that by paying their fair share to support valuable government programs.
-The concept of a progressive tax system, where those who benefit most from our economy also contribute the most in return, has been widely accepted as just since a federal income tax was first established.
+Each of us has a role to play in fostering the common good.
+Corporations and individuals do this by paying their fair share to support the valuable government programs that make the U.S. a good place to live and do business.
+The concept of a progressive tax system, where those who benefit most also contribute the most, is the most just way to collect taxes.
 The burden of taxation should not rest disproportionately on those who have the least; those who are able to pay more, must.

-Our tax system is structured to provide significant tax benefits to wealthy individuals and corporations to incentivize certain behaviors, such as increasing savings for retirement.
-These incentives, however, are often structured so that low-wage workers do not earn enough to access them.
-During budget and tax negotiations in Congress, the credits that benefit low-income workers and families are the ones most often at risk of being cut.
-The result is a system that perpetuates inequality by rewarding behavior that generates financial security for those who already have it while excluding those who are working at low-wage jobs and need it most.
+Our tax system provides significant tax benefits to wealthy individuals and corporations to incentivize certain behaviors, such as increasing savings for retirement.
+These incentives, however, are often structured so that low-wage workers cannot access them.
+The result is a system further perpetuating inequality by rewarding behaviors that generate additional financial security for those who already have it while excluding those working low wage jobs who need it most.

-A just tax code should reward the efforts of low-income people to work and save; it should also strengthen our society by caring for people in need.
-Programs like the Earned Income Tax Credit and Child Tax Credit are vital and should be expanded to ensure people do not get pushed into, or further into, poverty.
+A just tax code should instead reward low income families’ work and savings.
+Programs like the Earned Income Tax Credit (EITC) and Child Tax Credit are vital and should be expanded to ensure working families benefit.